 It was at the age of 16 that I lost my dad suddenly to a stroke.
 He was buried at the Mount Hope cemetery in Webb City (overlooking old Route 66).
 I think that was when I had to grow-up fast.
 My mom had been working at Newman's department store (also on 66), and my life was about to go through some changes.

 A year later, mom met a man from Tulsa and remarried.
 She sold my childhood home and moved to Tulsa where I attended my senior year at Edison high school.
-It was in Tulsa in 1966 that I met Barbara Smith, a student at Central High School located downtown near old 66) on a double blind date ( she was the other guy's date) and it was love at first sight.
+It was in Tulsa that I met Barbara Smith, a student at Central High School located downtown near old 66) on a double blind date ( she was the other guy's date) and it was love at first sight.
 We went to the Will Rogers theater on 11th.
 St. (old 66) and saw the movie "The Bible".

 Barbara's home was just three blocks off old 66, and she often walked to school along 66, then to her father's business (also on old 66 downtown).
 We later attended our first year of college together at Oklahoma State and decided to get married that summer.
 I left school a little early and took a job offer in a little town called Carterville Missouri (that was located on old 66) just northeast of Joplin.
 I was Carterville's part-time police oficer and relief fire chief....my qualifications being that I was twenty-one years old!